Lions of Wyoming Foundation

-Leader Dogs for the Blind is a program that provides Leader Dogs for visually impaired persons across the nation.
+Leader Dogs for the Blind is a program that provides Leader Dogs at no cost for visually impaired persons all across the nation.
 Leader Dogs is supported by Lions Clubs all over the United States.

 Lions Clubs International Foundation